 Important map of the West, first issued to accompany Charles Wilkes Report of the US Exploring Expedition West of the Rocky Mountains, 1841-45.

 The map extends from Klameth Lake and the Mexican Border in the West to the Anahuac Mountains and the sources of the Green River and Colorado River in the East.
+This map was originally issued in a larger format and was later reissued in both a small format to accompany the official report and later in a Wilkes production which was issued during the Gold Rush.
+Incorporates the discoveries of Wilkes, Fremont and others.

 Charles Wilkes (1798-1877) was a skilled naval surveyor and the commander of the United States South Seas Exploration Expedition (U.S. Ex.
 Ex.), the largest scientific voyage ever mounted by the United States.
 Wilkes was born in New York City and began to sail in merchant vessels from 1815-1917.